Nibras-Dev06/Simple-Feature-Section/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges-dashboard) challenge.

 ## Feedback
-I will be happy to get your feedback [here] (https://devchallenges.io/profile/9b9f2a2a-f1aa-43fd-ab7b-68c860f8a619) That help my improvment!!🙌 📝
+I will be happy to get your feedback [Here](https://devchallenges.io/profile/9b9f2a2a-f1aa-43fd-ab7b-68c860f8a619) That help my improvment!!🙌 📝

 ## Author